lsbFlying/resy/README-EN.md

       name: "Jack",
     };
     /**
-     * Similarly, arrays are not allowed to update data by directly changing the index value
+     * Similarly, arrays are not allowed to update data by directly changing the index value,
-     * In this way, the security update is used.
+     * and the following update method is not valid
      */
     // store.testArr[0] = { age: 7 };
     // Also need new value assignment required (valid update)